 As a soprano, Shruthi has received national recognition from the National Association of Teachers of Singing (NATS) and Classical Singer magazine.
 Opera credits include Amanda (The Analysing Engine, Lovett, world premiere), Euridice (L’Orfeo, Monteverdi), and Eurydice (Orpheus in the Underworld, Offenbach), as well as Fiordiligi (Così Fan Tutte, Mozart) and Erste Dame (Die Zauberflöte, Mozart) in scenes.
 She has studied voice with Dr. Rochelle Ellis (Westminster Choir College), Patricia Rozario, OBE (Royal College of Music, UK), and Jerry Elsbernd.

-A disciple of her mother, veena player and vocalist Nirmala Rajasekar, Shruthi has been studying Carnatic music for the past sixteen years, specializing in vocal and theory studies.
-Shruthi has also received guidance from the late Shri B. Sitarama Sharma, veteran musicologist Dr. B.M.
+A disciple of her mother, internationally renowned Carnatic musician Smt.
+Nirmala Rajasekar, Shruthi has been studying Carnatic music for the past eighteen years, specializing in vocal and theory studies.
+As a researcher, Shruthi completed her M.Mus.
+Ethnomusicology with Distinction (SOAS, University of London) under supervisors Prof. Richard Widdess and Dr. Richard Williams.
+Shruthi has also received performance guidance from the late Shri B. Sitarama Sharma, veteran musicologist Dr. B.M.
 Sundaram, and mridangam vidwan Thanjavur Shri K. Murugaboopathi.
 Shruthi won the Carnatic Star competition for several consecutive years, and was awarded “Best On-Stage Presentation” at the national Carnatic Music Idol USA: Season 3.
-At the age of 15, Shruthi performed her arangetram—her three-hour professional debut concert; since then, she has given performances across the US and India.
+At the age of 15, Shruthi gave her arangetram—her three-hour professional debut concert.
+She regularly performs in the USA, Europe, and India.

 Shruthi graduated summa cum laude from Princeton University, receiving the Edward T. Cone Prize.
 At Princeton, she studied composition with Donnacha Dennehy, Barbara White, Andrew Lovett, Dan Trueman, and Juri Seo.

-Shruthi Rajasekar is an Indian-American composer and vocalist.
-Trained in the Carnatic (South Indian classical) and Western classical idioms, Shruthi creates music that explores intersections in cultural and musical identity.
-Composition honors include the 2018 Composers Guild of New Jersey Award, commissions from VocalEssence, and more than a dozen plays on Classical MPR.
+Named by The Guardian UK as a composer "who will enrich your life", Shruthi Rajasekar is an Indian-American musician exploring identity, community, and joy.
+Shruthi's music draws from her training in the Carnatic (South Indian classical) and Western classical idioms.
+Composition honors include the KHORIKOS ORTUS International Award and the Global Women in Music Award from the United Nations & Donne in Musica.
 As a soprano and Carnatic vocalist, Shruthi has been recognized by the National Association of Teachers of Singing (NATS) and the internationally-televised Carnatic Music Idol USA.
-A graduate of Princeton University, Shruthi is currently living and studying in the UK as a Marshall Scholar.
+A graduate of Princeton University, Shruthi is currently completing her tenure in the UK as a Marshall Scholar in composition and ethnomusicology.

 Need a bio with a special focus?
 Please contact me with details.